jjmschofield/gocrawl/README.md

 Secondly, the site features a large number of downloadable documents which, we discovered filtering out made a huge difference (93-96%) during [optimization](./OPTIMIZATION.md).

 Finally, the site has a very variable number of pages discovered - more investigation is required on this.
 Is it a very dynamic site?
 Are we finding broken pages?
 Do we have some race condition?
-Only questions - no answers right now...
+Only questions right now...

 ```
  Ran 3 samples: